 “Zero Waste doesn’t have to mean rustic,” says Sara Tso of Matchbox Kitchen.
 “Simply being careful and mindful of your choices can make any wedding decrease the amount of trash going to a landfill.”

 A green wedding starts with asking the right questions.
-When thinking through eco-friendly wedding ideas and talking to potential vendors, there are a number of factors that can impact the environment.
+When thinking through eco-friendly and green wedding ideas and talking to potential vendors, there are a number of factors that can impact the environment.
 What will the caterer do with leftover food?
 Are the flowers local and sustainably farmed?
 From the way the dresses were made to the length of the guest list, there’s a lot to consider at every step if you want your wedding day to be both magical and environmentally sustainable.

 Pick A Local Green Wedding Venue